dxinteractive/dendriform/packages/dendriform-immer-patch-optimiser/README.md

 # dendriform-immer-patch-optimiser

 [Dendriform](https://github.com/92green/dendriform) uses [Immer](https://github.com/immerjs/immer).
-Immer is wonderful, especially its ability to produce [patches](https://immerjs.github.io/immer/docs/patches).
+Immer is wonderful, especially its ability to produce [patches](https://immerjs.github.io/immer/docs/patches) for implementing concurrent editing and undo & redo functionality.

 But Dendriform needs to track how array elements are moved around.
 Luckily the RFC6902 JSON patch standard that Immer's patches are similar to describes ["move" operations](https://tools.ietf.org/html/rfc6902#section-4.4).
 Immer does not produce "move" patches, so this plugin post-processes Immer patches to infer array element movement and produce "move" patches.